ajvreugdenhil/ajvreugdenhil.github.io/_posts/2022-11-26-two-printers-one-pi.md

 ./kiauh/kiauh.sh
 ```

 Using Kiauh, I installed Klipper first.
-The tools lets you easily create 2 instances instead of 1.
+The tool lets you easily create 2 instances instead of 1.
 I named both.
 When asked if the tool should add the user to the tty group, I selected yes.

-Then installing Moonraker was simple as the default settings were fine.
+Then installing Moonraker was simple.
+The default settings were fine.
 The same went for Fluidd.

 ## Basic setup